-NFL Rumors: New England Patriots’ Plan To Keep Tom Brady Could Including Landing A.J.
+NFL Rumors: New England Patriots’ Plan To Keep Tom Brady Could Include Landing A.J.
 Green

 If the New England Patriots do intend to keep Brady, they may have some fierce competition.
 Reports have indicated that as many as a dozen teams are interested in the future Hall of Famer, including a recent report that the Las Vegas Raiders are willing to offer a two-year, $60 million contract to land Brady.
 That would jump him to the top of the league in annual salary, though Pro Football Talk noted that it would bring him to a team that may have a lesser chance of winning a title.

 “For Brady, the bigger question will be fit, with team, coaching staff, city, and offense,” the report noted.

 “It’s a new football city in a new football stadium and, for Brady, a new offense with a new coach who has a reputation for being more than a little aggressive with his quarterbacks.”

 If Brady values winning another Super Bowl as much as recent reports have indicated, then a Patriots team re-loaded with A.J.
-Green and other talent could be a strong contender.
+Green and other talents could be a strong contender.